Database Operations

 Data Federation supports distributed transactions using the two-phase commit protocol.
 Using a data service, you can configure a set of database operations to be executed as a group in a single transaction.

 A database operation whose source database is the Data Federation virtual database is called a virtual database operation.
-Use virtual database operations if you want to encapsulate and reuse SQL SELECT queries against SQL views.
+Use virtual database operations to encapsulate and reuse SQL SELECT queries against SQL views.

 The results of a database operation can be cached either on-demand or in a scheduled manner—in one or more caching services—thereby reducing load on back-end databases, decreasing latency, and controlling use of network bandwidth.
-Cache coherence is controlled with configurable coherence windows.
+Control cache coherence with configurable coherence windows.